cc-tweaked/CC-Tweaked/doc/guides/gps_setup.md

  - Four Ender Modems.
 Normal Wireless Modems may be be used, but the range of the GPS constellation will be severely limited.

-Additionally, you will need another computer and a wireless modem, in order to test GPS works!
+Additionally, you will need another computer and a wireless modem, in order to test that GPS works!

 ## Picking an area
 First, choose a place to build your GPS constellation.
 This should be a 10x10x10 cube, though you can make this smaller